codedownio/julia2nix/README.md

 * `packages.nix`: Nix expressions for the packages and artifacts.
 * `common.nix`: common code for building your environment.
 Please don't edit this by hand.
 * `default.nix`: the main entry point.
 You can edit some settings in here.
-  * You should make sure `baseJulia` matches the Julia version you used in Step 1.
-* `fetchgit`: this contains a patched version of the Nix fetchgit function, until [this PR](https://github.com/NixOS/nixpkgs/pull/104714) lands.
+* `fetchgit`: this contains a patched version of the Nix fetchgit function, necessary until [this PR](https://github.com/NixOS/nixpkgs/pull/104714) lands.

-  * Future versions won't need this hopefully.
+> You should make sure the `baseJulia` in `default.nix` matches the Julia version you used in Step 1.

 ### Step 3: build!